KunalSin9h/newsletter/README.md

 # newsletter

-Self hosted Email Newsletter written in Rust.
+#### Self hosted Email Newsletter written in Rust, only for adding *email subscription* page to your blog - nothing more, nothing less